Learn something new every day

 A manufacturing process engineer is a professional responsible for overseeing, optimizing, and developing processes that enable a manufacturing business to operate safely and efficiently.
 One of the primary duties of a manufacturing process engineer is to oversee operations to ensure that they are compliant with regulations and meet company standards.
 A process engineer generally uses software to monitor operations and determine how they can be improved.
-It also is common for a manufacturing process engineer to perform risk management duties, especially those that pertain to safety and environmental issues.
+It also is common for this type of engineer to perform risk management duties, especially those that pertain to safety and environmental issues.

 In most cases, a manufacturing process engineer is responsible for the effectiveness of all technological processes and the quality of products.
 For this reason, he or she often develops guidelines for all operations.
 When a new process engineer is introduced into an established system, he or she normally revises existing guidelines to address areas of inefficiency.